Fiwo: A Precision Protocol for Meaning

 Rule 3: Functional Vowels (Word Categories)

-The final vowel of a word unambiguously determines its category.
+The final vowel of a word unambiguously determines its category, with the exception of grammar words.

 A word's category is always recoverable without context.